MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrequestpreprocesscallback.md

 ## -remarks

-TBD TBD TBD

-Is this function similar to IMiniportWaveRTStreamNotification::RegisterNotificationEvent?
+TBD - Should we note if this function similar to IMiniportWaveRTStreamNotification::RegisterNotificationEvent?

-TBD TBD TBD

 ### Example